 where “firstname.lastname@example.org” is someone I don’t know, but “email@example.com” is, in fact, my email address.
 It as if I was getting spam from myself, but I did not send it.

-How do I stop these emails from coming into my box?
+How do I stop these emails from coming into my inbox?
+How do I stop them from being sent?
 It’s usually for drugs or financial services that I don’t need or would never be interested in.
 How can they use my own email?
-I can’t block them as it says it is illegal to block my own email.
+I can’t block them, as it says it is illegal to block my own email.

 I’ll start with the bad news: there’s almost nothing you can do.